Vedant-K1/AutoSort/README.md

 # AutoSort
 create a function to sort images and videos which are uploaded:

- based on creation date
+ 1) based on the 'Date taken'
- create a separate folder for each trip
+ 2) create a separate folder for each trip
+    -- one way to do this is by checking if the diffrence between 2 pictures is more than 2 or 3 days
- One day, one subfolder in trip's folder
+ 3) One day, one subfolder in trip's folder
- Default: Unsorted folder
+ 4) Default: Unsorted folder
- Quick GUI for putting unsorted images into a folder/subfolder Dockerize?
+ 5) Quick GUI for putting unsorted images into a folder/subfolder -- Darg and drop?

+ Dockerize?
  Combine with android app??